leangjia/blender_docs/manual/editors/3dview/display/overlays.rst

 Canvas
    Display a grid over Grease Pencil drawing plane.
    The opacity of the grid can be controlled with the slider.
-   Using the *Canvas X-Ray* option allows other objects such as objects to be drawn behind the canvas grid.
+   When using the *Canvas X-Ray* option objects are drawn behind the canvas grid.
 Fade Layers
    Decrease the opacity of all the layers in the object other than the active one.
    The opacity factor can be controlled with the slider.